faisalljavid/cse435-report-paper/README.md

 ### Prerequisites

-- A Linux host (Ubuntu 22.04+ or equivalent recommended)
+- A supported Linux host.
+The setup scripts now detect the distro automatically and install packages with the native package manager on Debian/Ubuntu, Fedora/RHEL-family, Arch-family, and openSUSE/SUSE systems.
 - `sudo` / root access
 - Internet connection (for package installation)
 - KVM-capable CPU (check with: `egrep -c '(vmx|svm)' /proc/cpuinfo` — must be > 0)